 - be elected or appointed to:

-- i. the authority; and/or
+- i. the Council; and/or

-- ii. any committee of the authority; or
+- ii. any committee of the Council; or

-- hold office as a member of the authority or any committee.
+- hold office as a member of the Council or any committee.

-It is also an offence under the Act for a person to act as a member of an authority, or a committee of the authority, while disqualified.
-A disqualification lasts until the next general election or opportunity for appointment to the authority.
+It is also an offence under the LAMIA for a person to act as a member of a Council, or a committee of the Council, while disqualified.
+A disqualification lasts until the next general election.

-The restriction on contracting applies to the member, not the authority.
-The Act does not affect the authority's power to enter into contracts.
+The restriction on contracting applies to the member, not the Council.
+The LAMIA does not affect the Council's power to enter into contracts.
 The fact that a contract has been let does not invalidate the contract.